Non-abidance: Sutras

-Huineng then responded that self-natures are intrinsically pure, cannot be generated or extinguished, are self-sufficient and capable of generating dharma.

-However, this key incident, though found in the majority of texts, is absent in the older Dunhuang version.
+Huineng then responds that self-nature is intrinsically pure, cannot be generated or extinguished, is self-sufficient and capable of generating dharmas, though this response is absent in the older Dunhuang version of the text.

 The scholar-monk Qisong (契嵩) also noted in his foreword of the Platform Sutra:

 Non-abiding leads to prajñā (wisdom), as it enables one to consider that worldly issues are empty, so there is no point in retaliation or disputes.